 You’ll pass the Clock of Kyristos, the Roman Agora, and the Library of Hadrian as well as hundreds of shops featuring everything from local food products to kitschy souvenirs.
 You can even take a slight detour and walk part of Ermou, Athens’ higher-end shopping street.
 On your walk through the neighborhoods, stop for an affordable and delicious dinner at an ouzeri.
 We liked Scholarhio in the Plaka.

 After getting the lay of the land on day 1, we decided to spend our second of 3 days in Athens doing one of the things we love most on a trip—eating.
 For over four hours, we wandered through the heart of the city with our guide Elena trying all kinds of local Greek foods on a food tour of Athens.

 On our food tour, we tried koulouri, a simple pretzel-ish, bagel-like pastry that’s commonly eaten for breakfast, and we sampled sweet loukoumades, a treat which was given to winners in the ancient Olympics.
 There was also strong Greek coffee and rice pudding made with buffalo milk, among many other treats.
 With everything we tried, we were grateful for the walking in between stops that took us to some neighborhoods we probably wouldn’t have seen otherwise.
 It’s always great to explore a city with a local.

 It was already mid-afternoon by the time we finished our food tour.
 While it wasn’t exactly the ideal time to head out for more sightseeing in Athens (it’s hot, y’all), we grabbed our sunscreen and water and headed for the Ancient Agora.

 Over 2000 years ago, this stretch of land between Monastiraki and the Acropolis was the heart of Ancient Athens.
 Almost all the commercial, political, and social activity happened here.
-Socrates talked philosophy, the Apostle Paul came seeking converts, people worshipped, shopped, and went about their business.
+Socrates talked philosophy, the Apostle Paul came seeking converts, and people worshiped, shopped, and went about their business.
 Sometimes it’s pretty amazing to think about all the history in a place that we can still visit today.